 Smaller islands like inhabited Therasia (check Perivolas Hideaway) and uninhabited Nea Kameni (near the dormant active volcano), Palaia Kameni (swim in its volcanic hot springs), and Aspronisi (that translates as White Island), can be the stops in a boat tour to the caldera.
 3,600 years ago at the height of the Minoan civilization (ancient civilization in Crete), Santorini which was culturally and commercially connected to Crete, became the site of one of the largest volcanic eruptions in recorded history that also caused a tsunami toward Crete.
-An extraordinary Minoan town called Akrotiri (first excavated in the late 60s) dating back to 3000-1630 BC has been amazingly preserved with its masterful multicolor frescoes under solidified volcanic ash and can now be visited in some of its spaces, as part of your recommended sightseeing along with the Museum of Prehistoric Thera (another name for Santorini).
-The East coast has no cool view of the caldera and hence it’s less exclusive; its black-sand beaches, such as Perivolos, Perissa, and Kamari, being massively visited and filled with buzzy beach bars and restaurants.
+An extraordinary Minoan town called Akrotiri (first excavated in 1967) dating back to as early as the 5th millennium BC and abandoned in the 16th century BC has been amazingly preserved with its masterful multicolor frescoes under solidified volcanic ash and can now be visited in some of its areas, as part of your recommended sightseeing along with the Museum of Prehistoric Thera (another name for Santorini).
+The East coast of the island has no cool view of the caldera and hence it’s less exclusive; its black-sand beaches, such as Perivolos, Perissa, and Kamari, are massively visited and filled with buzzy beach bars and restaurants.
 Monolithos is the only less crowded black beach.
-Famous Red Beach is unique but often packed, Eros beach has an amazing bar and sunbeds, and all-natural White Beach is quiet and spectacular.
+The famous Red Beach is unique but often packed, the Eros Beach has the amazing Theros bar and sunbeds, and the all-natural White Beach is quiet and spectacular.
 In the busy capital Fira, Odos Ipapantis dubbed as ‘Gold Street’ is known for its jewelry shops; for Greek-inspired fine jewelry visit Poniros and Ilias Lalaounis.
-Shopping is a great pleasure at the Speira Santorini Concept Store and Atlantis Books international store.
+Shopping is a great pleasure at the Speira Santorini Concept Store.

 Wine Tasting in Santorini